lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 	    float f;
     } CANData_t;

-Necessary Case: Since we could be sending either 8 bits, or 64 bits, it is necessary to have a union that packs all the diffferent data types into one memory address and zero pads the rest of the unused spaces.
+Necessary Case: Since we could be sending either 8 bits, or 64 bits, it is necessary to have a union that packs all the different data types into one memory address and zero pads the rest of the unused spaces.
 This is better than having 4 different variables and using the proper variable at the proper time.